New research suggests that doing brain training exercises to improve visuospatial skills could help reduce motion sickness.

 After this first drive, participants were then divided into two groups.
 The first group was allowed to resume their normal activities, and the second group was given visuospatial training tasks.
 This training was in the form of test questions (examples of similar questions are shown below).
 You may recognize a few of them as being comparable to some of the “brain games” in puzzle books.

 All participants in the second group were given 15 minutes of training per day, for a total of two weeks.
 Afterwards, participants in both groups underwent the same car ride and reading task a second time, filling out the questionnaires once again.

 At the end of the study, researchers found that those who did not receive training experienced almost no difference in motion sickness between the first and second car rides.
 However, for those who did receive training, feelings of illness decreased dramatically—on average, participants experienced over a 50 percent reduction in overall motion sickness after completing the test questions.
 Participants also underwent significant reductions in all individual symptoms, including a 57 percent drop in disorientation and a 68 percent drop in nausea during the second ride compared to the first.
 Researchers theorized that the training improved the brain’s understanding of movement, which equipped it to better handle motion-related sensory conflict.

 A smoother ride

-The use of visuospatial brain games has proven itself to be a promising method for travel sickness relief—although not 100 percent effective, it’s still been shown to significantly improve passengers’ feelings of well-being.
+In the study, visuospatial brain games have shown to be a promising method for travel sickness relief—though not 100 percent effective, it’s still been demonstrated to significantly improve feelings of wellness.
 It also has a plethora of advantages—it’s accessible, cost-effective, adaptable for kids, and gives the brain a bonus boost.

 This study was published in the journal Applied Ergonomics.